samstarling/blog.lawrencejones.dev/_posts/2019-04-19-incremental-measurement.md

 ---
 layout: post
 title:  "Avoid time-of-measurement bias with Prometheus"
-date:   "2019-04-19 11:00:00 +0000"
+date:   "2019-07-10 11:00:00 +0000"
 toc:    true
 tags:
   - prometheus
   - observability
 audience: Basic to advanced Prometheus users who use metrics in their work
-goals: Understand time-of-measurement bias, know how a MetricTracer might help
+goals: Understand time-of-measurement bias, know how a Tracer might help
 links:
   - https://gist.github.com/lawrencejones/f419e478106ab1ecbe007e7d9a9ca937
   - https://snapshot.raintank.io/dashboard/snapshot/PFfWQ21fQgeQkF7FGhR4zsiOGOnNFpOr?orgId=2
 excerpt: |
-  TODO
+  Most Prometheus metrics recording durations are subject to a time-of-measurement bias, causing misleading graphs that can derail investigations.
+See how an open-source Tracer can help solve this problem.

 ---